top of page

 6. Doing stretching and some light exercises can help manage pain as these promote blood circulation.

 If these home care methods do not help alleviate your pain, we recommend seeking professional medical advice.
-Our TCM physicians are well-equipped with the knowledge of both modern science and TCM to help you.

 Author: Physician Aw Ching Yi Eunice